 The University addresses its role in a multicultural society through both academic programs and co-curricular activities.
 Academically, the institution addresses diversity through its general education curriculum and through discipline-specific offerings.
 During the process of revising the general education curriculum, faculty members recognized the value of supporting students in developing an enhanced world view.
-That desire manifested itself in the creation of competencies for students to 1) understand the role of human values in cultural, ethnic, and racial diversity on both the global and domestic levels, 2) understand international and domestic social, political and economic systems, 3) understand international and domestic issues and events, and 4) understand their role in a culturally diverse environment.
+That desire manifested itself in the creation of competencies for students to 1) understand the role of human values in cultural, ethnic, and racial diversity on both the global and domestic levels, 2) understand international and domestic social, political and economic systems, 3) understand international and domestic social, political and economic systems, 3) understand international and domestic social, political and economic systems, 3) understand international and domestic social, political and economic systems, 3) understand international and domestic social, political and economic systems, 3) understand international and domestic social, political and economic systems, 3) understand international and domestic social, political and economic systems, 3) understand international and domestic social, political and economic systems, 3) understand international and domestic issues and events, and 4) understand their role in a culturally diverse environment.
 Each student addresses these competencies by completing a minimum of 10 hours of study in the area of Values and Beliefs and in the area of Human Heritage and Culture.
 In addition to the general education curriculum, many disciplines offer courses that provide opportunities for students to further investigate diverse cultures.
 For example, World Music, World Literature, Comparative World Religions, Spanish, American Sign Language, and Non-Western Civilization expose students to an array of cultural components.
-Other disciplines offer courses with a practical approach to application within their profession, such as International Business, International Marketing, Cross-Cultural Management, Multicultural Education, and Social Diversity.
+Other disciplines offer courses with a practical approach to application within their profession, such as International Business, Internat